 This section is getting a little old in the tooth and is due for an update.

-I plan a major design by Fall of 2018.
+I plan a major redesign by Summer 2021.
 Wait until you see it.

 If you are pressed for time, try these (the “SuperSix”):